Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

 Similarly, we compute the ``optical flux ratio.''
 We find that the optical flux ratio for our final detected sources range from $0.2 - 1$.
 This implies that a stripped-star binary can exhibit UV excess in a UV-optical CMD, even if the optical photometry is dominated by its companion.
 Some of these sources with low optical flux ratios but significant UV excess may be the ``class 3'' sources from \citetalias{drout_2023}.

 The above flux ratios correspond to detectable mass limits for the stripped star and its companion, if we assume the limiting factor for detection is the UV flux ratio (i.e., no extinction, perfect photometry, non-crowded region).
 According to our new UV flux ratio threshold for UV-excess detection, stripped stars of $M_{\rm stripped} = 1.5 - 7\,M_\odot$ will be detectable if they host a MS companion with $M_{\rm MS} < 3.5 - 7\,M_\odot$ (see Section \ref{sec: mass /period distribution} for further discussion).
 Stripped stars with post-MS companions have UV flux ratio $> 0.5$ since the companion contributes negligible flux in the UV; however, these sources are red in the optical, which makes them redder than the ZAMS, making them more difficult to detect via UV excess.
-Systems with compact object companions will always have UV flux ratio $\sim 1$ because the companion will contribute negligible light compared to the stripped star.
+Stripped stars (not in the contraction or expansion phase) hosting compact object companions will always have UV flux ratio $\sim 1$ because the companion will contribute negligible light compared to the stripped star.
 Thus, they are always detectable via UV excess under ideal conditions.
+Stripped stars in their contraction or expansion phase, and thus appear puffed up, will not be detected in a UV-excess survey regardless of it companion type because the stripped star is faint in the UV due to its larger radii and lower temperatures (see Section \ref{sec: intrinsic UV excess}).

 We note that the relationship between the stripped star and its companion mass, and thus the optical and UV flux ratio, are highly dependent on the assumptions made in our binary synthesis models, including the mass transfer and CEE prescriptions.
 We will further explore this in Section \ref{sec: dependence on underlying population}.